shengyongniu/rSeqTU/README.md

-# rSeqTU
-An R package for prediction of Transcription Unit in Bacteria

 # rSeqTU - a machine learning based R package for identification of bacterial transcriptional units
 These R scripts will be wrapped up as an R package.
 Users will be able to install this package from Bioconductor.